 928 8th Avenue, New York, NY 10019

 There is nothing sweeter than this ice cream extravaganza in Soho.
 Thirteen interactive and multi-sensory installations will dazzle adults and kids alike.
-Go for a swim in a pool filled with 100 million sprinkles (currently, you can’t dive in due to COVID, but there’s an enhanced experience to enjoy), slide down a three-story indoor ice cream portal, and take a trip through the rainbow tunnel.
-Tickets are $44 each and include ice cream and admission into all 13 installations, open daily except Tuesday.
+Go for a swim in a pool filled with 100 million sprinkles, slide down a three-story indoor ice cream portal, and take a trip through the rainbow tunnel.
+Ticket prices start at $36, including ice cream and admission to all 13 installations, and the museum is open daily except Tuesday.
 Reserve your tickets online to get a spot since this is a popular stop for families.

 558 Broadway, New York, NY 10012

 Inspired by the colors found in NYC, the unique and imaginative installations at the Color Factory will engage every last one of your little ones’ senses.
-The playful exhibits include ombre floating balloons, a walkable infographic that leads you to your “secret color,” and a giant ball pit, plus free treats along the way.
-And the fun continues long after—a free Color Map, provided at the end of your visit, will guide you through nearby neighborhoods and point out even more colorful surprises created by the Color Factory.
-Tickets are $28 for kids 3-12 and $38 for adults and children 13 and up, and the exhibit is open every day except Wednesday.
+The playful exhibits include ombre floating balloons, a walkable infographic that leads you to your “secret color,” a giant ball pit, and free treats along the way.
+And the fun continues long after—a free Color Map, provided at the end of your visit, will guide you through nearby neighborhoods and highlight even more colorful surprises created by the Color Factory.
+Ticket prices vary, must be purchased online, and the exhibit is open every day except Monday.

 251 Spring Street, New York, NY 10013